Grace9994/CoMoSVC/README.md

 # Example
 python inference_main.py -tm "logs/teacher/model_800000.pth" -tc "logs/teacher/config.yaml" -n "src.wav" -k 0 -s "target_singer"
 ```
+-tm refers to the teacher_model_path
+-tc refers to the teacher_config_path
+-n refers to the source audio
+-k refers to the pitch shift, it can be positive and negative (semitone) values
+-s refers to the target singer

 If you want to use the student model CoMOSVC for inference, you can run